feniix/puppet_replication_module/README.md

 		mysql_replication_user 		=> 'repl',
 		mysql_replication_password	=> 'pass',

+		# If you're importing a DB dumped from master and transfered to this slave node:
+		import						=> '/path/to/your/database.sql',

 		# Only declare these on your first MySQL server instance, for DNS purposes
 		master_fqdn					=> 'master.mysql.com',
 		master_ip					=> '192.168.1.67',